cndragn/clickiton/README.md

 ## Description

 Movie web app that allows users to view new releases, and detaiils for each movie.
+ - Randomized New Releases and Coming Soon movies on main with initial movie as background image
- - Single movie page features accent colour unique to each movie based on colours in the background image.
+ - Single movie page features accent colour unique to each movie based on colours in the background image

  ## Working On
   - Search feature